|Jump To Another Area|

 Joe's idea behind River Trading Post was actually to share his enthusiasm for fine Native American art, and artifacts, with others who have a similar passion for fine Native American works.
 He'll tell you that his idea is to assemble one of the finest collections of Navajo weavings, Hopi Kachina dolls, Pueblo pottery and Plains Indian work, and to offer items from the collection at prices that represent absolutely solid values for the collector.
 (Don't ever ask Joe if he gives a discount.)

-Today, River Trading Post galleries can be found in Dundee, Illinois; Santa Fe, New Mexico; and Scottsdale, Arizona where they are among the very top galleries in each town.
+Today, River Trading Post galleries can be found in Dundee, Illinois and Scottsdale, Arizona where they are among the very top galleries in each town.
 And, since its beginning, the River Trading Post website has become the most popular website worldwide for collectors of fine Native American Art.

 River Trading Post has become a place in its short history that importantly contributes to the livelihood of many of today's leading contemporary artists, to the future of tomorrow's young Native American people, and to our collectors (either novice or advanced) by linking them with the beauty of Native America and all of its diverse people.